lukaszwilisowski/domain-repository/README.md

 ## Installation

-1. Make sure you have the latest Mongoose or TypeORM package version (depending on which you are using).
+1. If you are using Mongoose, install the latest versions of mongoose and mongodb.
+If you are using TypeORM, install the latest version of TypeORM.

 2. Install domain-repository

 ```bash